apache/singa/README.md

 	$ cd thirdparty
 	$ ./install-dependencies.sh MISSING_LIBRARY_NAME1 YOUR_INSTALL_PATH1 MISSING_LIBRARY_NAME2 YOUR_INSTALL_PATH2

-If you do not specify the installation path, the lirary will be installed in default folder.
+If you do not specify the installation path, the library will be installed in default folder.
 For example, if you want to build zeromq library in system folder and gflags in /usr/local, just run:

 	$ ./install-dependencies.sh zeromq gflags /usr/local

 Another example can be to install all dependencies in /usr/local directory: